Adobe-Consulting-Services/adobe-consulting-services.github.io/_acs-aem-commons/features/packagers/asset-packager/index.md

-The Asset Packager lets you create a content package that is given a specific page path and will iterate over the content of that package to add all referenced assets into the package as well, giving you exactly what you need for a single page with all images.
+The Asset Packager lets you create a content package that is given a specific page path and will iterate over the content of that package to add all referenced assets into the package as well, giving you exactly what you need for a set of pages with all images.

 Helps a developer looking to:
 * Replicate an issue specific to content on a remote server
   * Not bloat your local instance unnecessarily
   * Still get enough content to replicate the issue (and not have broken images)

-or just a developer looking to get set up with some local content and want some but _not all_ of the DAM.
+* Get set up with some local content and want some but _not all_ of the DAM.

 Helps a business user: